haydenbanz/HadesConnect/README.md

 Join our Discord server (Update Soon) for support, discussions, and updates related to DiscordGloom.

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 **Unauthorized use is strictly prohibited.**

 👤 0x_hayden
 📧 Email: cubedimension@protonmail.com
-📧 Email:barneshayden278@gmail.com
+📧 Email: barneshayden278@gmail.com

 ## 🙏 Credits